-- Applicants must submit a new college application. - Applicants must re-enroll within one year of leaving the program. - The applicant must declare his/her desire to re-enter the program in writing to the Nursing Program Coordinator at least three (3) months prior to the term in which the student is seeking admission. - The applicant must meet all admission criteria at least three (3) months prior to the semester he/she wishes to reenter.
-If all slots have not been filled after the deadline, there may be extensions to the deadline. - An applicant who must repeat a course must do so within one year of the date the original course was taken and may only reenter one time. - If health forms are greater than two (2) years old, new health forms must be completed and submitted.
+- Submit a new college application. - Re-enroll within one year of leaving the program. - The applicant must declare his/her desire to re-enter the program in writing to the Nursing Director at least 90 days prior to the term in which the student is seeking admission. - The applicant must meet all admission criteria at least 90 days prior to the semester he/she wishes to reenter.
+If all slots have not been filled after the deadline, there may be extensions to the deadline. - An applicant who must repeat a course must do so within one year of the date the original course was taken and may only reenter one time.

+If health forms are greater than two (2) years old, new health forms must be completed and submitted.
 Prior to beginning classes, the student must show evidence of current (less than one year old) CPR card, a current TB test, tetanus immunizations, current malpractice insurance, and accident or personal health insurance.
+All documents must be submitted electronically to Castlebranch or other clinical management system.